if (screen && screen.width > 768)

 3 Quick Tips To Make Your Backlit Trade Show Design A Success

 Backlit displays are becoming more and more popular thanks to their excellent value.
 These eye catching back walls are more portable and cost effective than ever.
-Exhibitors are beginning to realize that these panels are easy to assemble and offer a great return on investment (ROI).
+These new panels are easy to assemble and offer a great return on investment (ROI).

 Regardless of the display style you choose, designing for an illuminated graphic offers unique opportunities and challenges.
 This quick post touches on three important points to help make your backlit graphic design look better and ultimately be more successful.